 We will hold your personal data for 6 years, plus the current financial year, after the date of your last transaction on your personal credit account.

 To make a decision with regards to your credit application, we use automated decision making.
 To do this we will make searches about you with Credit Reference Agencies.
-We use the data from Credit Reference Agencies, together with personal data you provided to us, transactional data (such as any previous trading or account history with us), public records (such as insolvency register) and other data which you have given permission to be used for this purpose to verify your identity and determine the level of credit we can offer you.
+We use the data from Credit Reference Agencies, together with personal data you provided to us, transactional data (such as any previous trading or account history with us), public records (such as insolvency register) and other data which you have given permission to be used for this purpose to verify your identity and determine whether we are able to you offer credit and if so, the level of credit we can offer.
 This data is used to calculate a score which allows us to categorise customers according to risk.
 We do this so that we can respond to your credit application promptly and to ensure our credit lending decisions are fair and responsible.
 By proceeding with your application, you agree to the use of these automated processes and acknowledge that without it we are unable to proceed with your credit application.
-However, you can still shop with us by opting for a cash account as an alternative and pay with credit or debit card for your purchases.
+However, , if we are unable to offer you credit or you decide not to make a credit application you can still shop with us by opting for a cash account as an alternative and pay with credit or debit card for your purchases.

 We have also partnered with Aire Labs Ltd (Aire), authorised and regulated by the Financial Conduct Authority for the provision of credit references (FRN:744817), who we may refer you to in order to ask some additional questions.
 When transferred to Aire you will need to answer all of the questions to complete your credit application with us.